raxod502/intuitive-explanations/src/about/contacting.md

 * About my open-source projects: GitHub Issues/Discussions
 * About personal matters: email, [radon@intuitiveexplanations.com](mailto:radon@intuitiveexplanations.com)
-* About business matters: email, [radon@radian.codes](mailto:radon@radian.codes)
+* About business matters (normal): email, [radon@radian.codes](mailto:radon@radian.codes)
+* About business matters (spicy): email, [legal@radian.codes](mailto:legal@radian.codes) and see [privacy policy](https://radian.codes/privacy)
 * As a friend: Signal (preferred), SMS, or personal email

-At present, I also maintain accounts on Discord and Telegram for limited use cases.
+At present, I also maintain accounts on Discord and Telegram for limited use cases, bridged via [Matrix](https://matrix.org/).
 Please do not rely on messages being delivered to me on those platforms.
+In particular, Discord pings outside of direct messages are blackholed across the board.

 I typically respond to all messages on supported platforms within a few days, but do not guarantee constant availability.
 If you aren't